 Jane is the Programme Director of our Physician Associate portfolio within the School and teaches across a range of subjects.
 With expertise in many areas of clinical practice, Jane’s scholarship has led to collaborative projects with NHS hospital and community organisations.
 In recognition of contributions to teaching, Jane is a National Teaching Fellow of the Higher Education Academy.

-As Programme Director, Jane is responsible for the leadership and management of the undergraduate and postgraduate Physician Associate provision within the School of Medicine which is aligned to the Faculty of Physician Associate’s Curriculum Framework.
-Her key teaching responsibilities include prescribing, professionalism, communication and clinical skills making use of a variety of teaching methods from traditional presentations to case based learning and on-line delivery.
+As Programme Director, Jane is responsible for the leadership and management of the undergraduate and postgraduate Physician Associate provision within the School which is aligned to the Faculty of Physician Associate’s Curriculum Framework.
+Her key teaching responsibilities include prescribing, professionalism, communication and clinical skills making use of a variety of teaching methods from traditional presentations to case-based learning and online delivery.
 A large part of the programme’s curriculum involves clinical placements and much collaboration takes place between the School and our colleagues in the NHS across primary and secondary care under Jane’s leadership.
-Jane is co-editor of The Textbook of Non Medical Prescribing with the third edition having been released in 2020.
+Jane is co-editor of The Textbook of Non-Medical Prescribing with the third edition having been released in 2020.
 Jane is the School’s Disability lead.
 She is a member of the Honorary Awards Committee and one of the three Orators at UCLan.